doomemacs/themes/README.md

 ;; Enable custom neotree theme (all-the-icons must be installed!)
 (doom-themes-neotree-config)
-;; or for treemacs users (doom-themes-treemacs-color-icons t) ;; set to t for a more colorful less minimalistic Treemacs theme (doom-themes-treemacs-config)
+;; or for treemacs users
+(setq doom-themes-treemacs-theme "doom-colors") ; use the colorful treemacs theme (doom-themes-treemacs-config)

 ;; Corrects (and improves) org-mode's native fontification.